Bryan De La Cruz Player Props: Marlins vs. Rockies

 Bryan De La Cruz At The Plate

-- De La Cruz has 10 doubles, five home runs and 10 walks while batting .302.
+- De La Cruz has 10 doubles, five home runs and 12 walks while hitting .297.

-- He ranks 14th in batting average, 66th in on base percentage, and 62nd in slugging among the qualified hitters in MLB action.
+- Among qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks 65th, and he is 68th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.